-To derive the o/el model we start with a profoundly detailed, high-dimensional picture, a space where the dimensions correspond to the electrical voltages/currents and chemical gradients/flows at a very fine spatial and temporal resolution throughout the entire nervous system, for all organisms, along with the acoustic pressures, electromagnetic spectra, etc. of the local environments of all those organisms.
+To derive the o/el model we start with a profoundly detailed, high-dimensional picture, a space where the dimensions correspond to the electrical currents/voltages, ion channel states, and chemical flows/gradients at a very fine spatial and temporal resolution throughout the entire nervous system, for all organisms, along with the acoustic pressures, spectra, etc. of the local environments of all those organisms.
 (Of course, we have already imposed some constructs invoking macroscopic notions of pressure, gradients, voltages, spectra, etc., and these provide lower bounds on spatial/temporal resolution.)